 States That Have Approved Medical Cannabis for Multiple Sclerosis

-Currently, 15 states have approved medical cannabis specifically for the treatment of multiple sclerosis.
-These states include Alaska, Connecticut, Florida, Georgia, Illinois, Louisiana, Maine, Massachusetts, New Hampshire, New Jersey, New Mexico, New York, Ohio, Pennsylvania and Vermont.
+Currently, 16 states have approved medical cannabis specifically for the treatment of multiple sclerosis.
+These states include Alaska, Connecticut, Florida, Georgia, Illinois, Louisiana, Maine, Massachusetts, New Hampshire, New Jersey, New Mexico, New York, Ohio, Pennsylvania, Vermont, and West Virginia.
 In Washington D.C., any condition can be approved for medical cannabis as long as a DC-licensed physician recommends the treatment.

 A number of other states will consider allowing medical cannabis to be used for the treatment of multiple sclerosis with the recommendation from a physician.
 These states include: California (any debilitating illness where the medical use of cannabis has been recommended by a physician), Nevada (other conditions subject to approval), Oregon (other conditions subject to approval), Rhode Island (other conditions subject to approval), and Washington (any “terminal or debilitating condition”).

 Several states have approved medical cannabis specifically to treat “chronic pain,” which is a symptom commonly associated with multiple sclerosis.
-These states include: Alaska, Arizona, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, New Mexico, Ohio, Oregon, Pennsylvania, Rhode Island and Vermont.
-The states of Nevada, New Hampshire, Ohio and Vermont allow medical cannabis to treat “severe pain.”
-The states of Minnesota, Ohio, Pennsylvania and Washington have approved cannabis for the treatment of “intractable pain.”
+These states include: Alaska, Arizona, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, New Mexico, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, and West Virginia.
+The states of Montana, Nevada, New Hampshire, North Dakota, Ohio, and Vermont allow medical cannabis to treat “severe pain.”
+The states of Arkansas, Minnesota, Ohio, Pennsylvania, Washington, and West Virginia have approved cannabis for the treatment of “intractable pain.”

 Several states will allow medical cannabis for the treatment of spasms, which can arise in those with multiple sclerosis.
-These states include: California, Colorado, Delaware, Florida, Hawaii, Louisiana, Maryland, Michigan, Minnesota, Montana, Nevada, Oregon, Rhode Island and Washington.
+These states include: Arizona, Arkansas, California, Colorado, Delaware, Florida, Hawaii, Louisiana, Maryland, Michigan, Minnesota, Montana, Nevada, Oregon, Rhode Island, and Washington.

-Patients whose multiple sclerosis causes seizures can use medical cannabis to treat that specific symptom in several states, including Alaska, Arizona, California, Colorado, Delaware, Florida, Hawaii, Louisiana, Maryland, Michigan, Minnesota, Montana, Nevada, New Hampshire, Ohio, Oregon, Pennsylvania (intractable seizures), Rhode Island, Tennessee (intractable seizures), Vermont and Washington.
+Patients whose multiple sclerosis causes seizures can use medical cannabis to treat that specific symptom in several states, including Alaska, Arizona, Arkansas, California, Colorado, Delaware, Florida, Hawaii, Louisiana, Maryland, Michigan, Minnesota, Montana, Nevada, New Hampshire, North Dakota, Ohio, Oregon, Pennsylvania (intractable seizures), Rhode Island, Tennessee (intractable seizures), Vermont, and Washington.

 Recent Studies on Cannabinoids and CBD’s Effect on Multiple Sclerosis